BEN IRVING RESERVOIR: rainbow trout, bass, bluegill, yellow perch, crappie

 Bottomfishing is open to all depths although the ocean has been pretty rough lately keeping most anglers from getting out on the ocean.
 The daily bag limit for marine fish was increased to 7 through the end of the year.
 But anglers must release all cabezon, copper, quillback and China rockfish when fishing from a boat.

 Anglers are also allowed 2 lingcod per day.

 PLAT I RESERVOIR: bass, trout

 Plat I provides some of the best disabled access in the area.
-Most anglers target bass during this time of the year.
-The best time would be in the morning before the heat of the day.
-Last updated 10/7/20.
+Last updated 11/18/20.

 UMPQUA HIKE-IN LAKES AND FOREBAYS: trout

-Some areas of the Umpqua National Forest are closed currently due to wildfires in the area.
+Some areas of the Umpqua National Forest are closed currently due to wildfire impacts in the area.
 It appears most of the high lakes and forebays were not impacted by the fires directly.
 Anglers should check with the Umpqua National Forest (541-498-2531) for updates.

-Fall can be a fantastic time to fish the high lakes.
+Fall can be a fantastic time to fish the high lakes, but with recent snow fall, some lakes may be difficult to access.
 Lakes typically accessible from hiking trails and that were stocked in the last couple years are: Calamut, Connie, Bullpup, Fuller, Cliff, Buckeye, Maidu, Pitt, Wolfe and Skookum lakes.

 Clearwater Forebay Two can be a great place to fish as well with brook trout and rainbow available.

 Anglers fishing the high lakes in the Umpqua District are encouraged to e-mail fishing reports.
 Last updated 12/2/20